-AMG team members have provided programming assistance to various transportation authorities and congestion management agencies in the Bay Area region.
-The team’s familiarity with the multiple agencies involved in programming will allow us to identify funding strategies that increase the likelihood of securing leveraged funds.
-Our knowledge of current regional, state, and federal funding policies and procedures and forward-looking mindset provide flexibility and responsiveness to changing requirements.
+AMG team members have provided programming, funding, and grant assistance to various transportation authorities and congestion management agencies in the Bay Area region.
+The team’s familiarity with the multiple agencies involved in programming allows us to identify creative strategies that increase the likelihood of securing external funds.
+Constrained local and state budgets, combined with limited resources, are making funding programs increasingly more competitive and highlight the need for creative financing techniques.

-- $8 million in funding for CCTA’s Bay Area Mobility-On-Demand Project from the United States Department of Transportation’s (USDOT) Advanced Transportation and Congestion Management Technologies Deployment (ATCMTD) Grant Program;
+- $8 million in funding for CCTA’s Bay Area Mobility-On-Demand Project from the USDOT’s Advanced Transportation and Congestion Management Technologies Deployment (ATCMTD) grant program;

 - $755,000 in SB1 funding for CCTA’s East County Bus Rapid Transit from the Sustainable Communities Planning Grant; and

 - $200,000 for CCTA’s EV Readiness Blueprint Study, funded by the CEC’s Alternative and Renewable Fuel and Technology Program.